Tennis-Rublev advances to first grasscourt semi-final of career at Halle

 "After the first set, I think he mentally went down and I was pumped up.
 I hit a couple of good returns in the first game of the second set."

-Rublev will face either South African Lloyd Harris or Georgian qualifier Nikoloz Basilashvili in the semi-final.
+Rublev will face Georgian qualifier Nikoloz Basilashvili who beat South African Lloyd Harris 6-4 7-6(5).

+Meanwhile, Canada's Felix Auger-Aliassime needed only 59 minutes to beat American qualifier Marcos Giron 6-3 6-2 to advance to the semi-finals, where he will meet Ugo Humbert who knocked out Zverev in the second round.

+Having reached the grasscourt final in Stuttgart, the 20-year-old Auger-Aliassime was in fine form yet again with 25 winners and only seven unforced errors.

 ((Rohith.Nair@thomsonreuters.com;))